 The first note symbol of each line of music in a block must contain at a minimum the note name or r for a rest (see below), and a basic time value.
-An option in setting the pitch level of the first note in a line in any block except the first, is to rely on some fairly obvious inheritance rules from the end of the prior block.
+For notes, it is good practice and can simplify editing if in addition an explicit octave is set here.
+However if it is not, PMX will make some assumptions.
+At the start of the first input block the pitch will be set as if the prior note were middle C. In later blocks PMX will use the obvious inheritance rules from the end of the prior block.
 However, if the number of lines of music in a staff has changed from the prior block, it is safest to reset the octave at the start of a new block.
 Duration is never inherited and must be set at the start of each input block.